Mobile broadband vs home broadband: What's the difference?

 Cost and value for money

 Fixed-line broadband pricing tends to be more straightforward and predictable with pricing, with providers offering various packages that differ primarily in terms of download speed, router, and bundled extras.
 On the other hand, 4G/5G home broadband packages tend to be more flexible, with some providers offering rolling contracts or pay-as-you-go options.
-However, these options can be more expensive than traditional fixed-line broadband packages when comparing speeds like for like, so users may end up paying more for the convenience and flexibility.
+However, these no-contract options can be more expensive than traditional contracted fixed-line broadband packages when comparing speeds like for like.

 Cost comparison factors